GCDigitalFellows/installdri.github.io/python.md

 ```

 ###Troubleshooting
-If the downloader does not work, install the corpus via a local copy (provided on a USB at the installathon):
+If the downloader does not work, download the corpus by [clicking here](https://github.com/nltk/nltk_data/archive/gh-pages.zip) or use a local copy (provided on a USB at the installathon):

 1) copy the contents of the folder on the usb to '...\\Anaconda\\lib'.
 The `lib` folder should now containd a folder named `nltk_data`

 2) find the path of the nltk_data folder: